timeplus-io/docs/docs/viz.md

 * Data settings
   * Update mode: append only, or show data points from the last timestamp, or choose a key column as show latest row for each key value.
-  * Maxium row count.
+  * Maximum row count.

 * Format settings
-  * For each column, you can choose to set column width and decimal for numberic columns.
+  * For each column, you can choose to set column width and decimal for numeric columns.

 Charts can be added to the dashboard by click the **Add to dashboard** button on the right.